githubedu/ERP-samk/03Comparison.md

 ## Comparison methodology
 For the purpose of the [assigment 3.4](assigments/assigment3.md)
 > 4. Find at least two ERP suppliers', present their commercial module names and find similarities and differences between these two suppliers' modules.
 I will compare based on the user interface, matching similarities and differences.
-Assuming that Axelor is the reference ERP system.
+Between the implementation of [Axelor](https://erp.33co.de) and [OFBiz](https://demo-stable.ofbiz.apache.org/manufacturing/control/main).

 ## Side by Side
 ### BOM Bill Of Materials